 First, What is a Muscle Spasm?

-In general, Muscle spasms, also known as muscle cramps, occur when a muscle involuntarily and forcibly contracts and is unable to relax.
-Usually, muscle spasms involve part or all of a muscle, and in some cases may involve several muscles in a muscle group.
+In general, muscle spasms can occur when a muscle involuntarily and forcibly contracts and is unable to relax.
+Muscle spasms can involve part or all of a muscle, and in some cases may involve several muscles in a muscle group.

 Other symptoms that may accompany muscle spasms include:

-• The affected muscle may feel harder to the touch than normal.
+- The affected muscle/s may feel harder to the touch than normal.

-• The affected muscle may appear visibly distorted.
+- The affected muscle/s may appear visibly distorted.

-• The affected muscle may appear to be twitching.
+- The affected muscle/s may appear to be twitching.

 Muscle spasms can occur in anyone at any time, however, there are some common causes of muscle spasms including: